mlld-lang/registry/README.md

 - Local verification of content hashes

 ### PUBLIC Nature
-- **All modules in this registry are PUBLIC**
+- All modules in this registry are PUBLIC
 - Anyone can view and use your code
 - Do not publish sensitive or proprietary code
-- For private modules, use custom resolvers
+- For private modules, use --private flag

 ### Reporting Issues
 If you discover a security issue in a module: